shipyardapp/Shipyard-Documentation/docs/blueprint-library/chatgpt/chatgpt-overview.md

 # OpenAI ChatGPT Blueprints Overview

-Shipyard's low-code OpenAI ChatGPT blueprints allow users to connect their data in OpenAI ChatGPT to the rest of their modern data stack.
+Platform's low-code OpenAI ChatGPT blueprints allow users to connect their data in OpenAI ChatGPT to the rest of their modern data stack.

 ## How to Use